Many MFA fatigue attacks happen worldwide, and it's the news everywhere. Organizations are scared that…

 Uninstall Azure AD Connect

 We like to uninstall Azure AD Connect.
-The organization will not use Azure AD Connect anymore to sync AD objects between on-premises AD and Azure AD because the servers are moved to the cloud.
+The organization will no longer use Azure AD Connect to sync AD objects between on-premises AD and Microsoft Entra ID because the servers are moved to the cloud.
 This is when we like to delete Azure AD Connect.
 In this article, we will look at how to remove Azure AD Connect from server.

 Locate Azure AD Connect server